cloudposse/docs/content/scaling-kubernetes-cluster/scale-cluster-horizontally.md

 This assumes you've followed the [Geodesic Module Usage]({{< relref "geodesic/module/with-kops.md" >}}) guide which covers all the scaffolding necessary to get started.
 {{% /dialog %}}

-Kops cluster can be scaled horizontally by adding EC2 instances for worker nodes.
+Kops cluster can be scaled horizontally by adding EC2 instances.

 Kops supports rolling cluster upgrades where the master and worker nodes are upgraded one by one.